February 10/11, 2017 Penumbral Lunar Eclipse and Comet - Google Earth Blog

 The site timeanddate.com has 2D maps of the eclipse and if you enter your location it can give you exact local times for when to see it.

-The community telescope organization Slooh will be broadcasting the eclipse live on thier site.
+The community telescope organization Slooh will be broadcasting the eclipse live on their site.
 As far as we can tell it will be publicly available without having to become a member.

 Coinciding with the eclipse is the closest approach of green comet 45P/Honda-Mrkos-Pajdušáková.
 Read more about it here.